jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/6-Sandbox.md

 Surely, the industry that paid for car crashes would have interest in reducing the risk of crashes.
 Yet with the crashes of the burgeoning Internet Age, the bell was still dinging.
 I kept wondering why.
 This is how modern people play the game, but not how any ecosystem or society wins it.

 ===

+For comparison, I feel much more animosity towards my high-school guitar teacher.

+I wanted to learn to play a few chords while getting my music credit.
+He insisted I learn musical notes.
+I could read but not fast enough during weekly tests.
+Instead I liked the "tabs" shortcut that made guitar fun.
+Besides Jimi Hendrix, Elton John, Paul McCartney, many other music greats can't read notes.
+Mark it against me sure, but why withhold the tabs that let me play better in my first music class?

+"Too bad", he said.

+I had no recourse.
+I got a very stressful 51%.
+Just one example.
+There are countless others.
+With a culture that allows others to entirely choose the tools we use, we can't expect different than workplaces and teachers that make arbitrary decisions.

+We also can't expect an economy that quickly responds to problems either.

+===